 (Acts 2:14-41).
 This was coming from the man who had denied Christ three times less than two months earlier!

 We may not be transformed quite as suddenly by the Holy Spirit as the disciples were.
-Yet, Pentecost prayers can help each of us listen to Christ’s guidance through His Spirit!
+Yet, prayers to Him can help each of us listen to Christ’s guidance through His Spirit!

-Among many fine Pentecost prayers are the hymns Veni Sancte Spiritus and Veni Creator Spiritus, which are often spoken as well as sung at mass on Pentecost day itself (also known as Whitsunday), a Prayer for the Seven Gifts of the Holy Spirit, and the Prayer to the Holy Spirit (also listed in some books as Come Holy Spirit).
+Among many fine Holy Spirit prayers are the hymns Veni Sancte Spiritus and Veni Creator Spiritus, which are often spoken as well as sung at mass on Pentecost day itself (also known as Whitsunday), a Prayer for the Seven Gifts of the Holy Spirit, the Prayer to the Holy Spirit (also listed in some books as Come Holy Spirit) and this Novena to the Holy Spirit.

 Here are some other good short prayers: